laravel/lumen-docs/configuration.md

 To set configuration values at runtime, pass an array to the `config` helper:

     config(['app.locale' => 'en']);

-Before a config file can be used you'll need to load it into the application.
-This can be done in your `bootstrap/app.php` file.
+Before a configuration file can be used, you should load it into the application using the `configure` method.
+This may be done within your `bootstrap/app.php` file:

     $app->configure('app');